Best WordPress Hosting Providers

 With a managed WordPress account, you are very likely to share your server with fewer hosting customers, compared to a shared hosting account.

-Managed WordPress hosting is optimized to run WordPress as fast as possible.
+Managed WordPress hosting uses software and hardware optimized to run WordPress as fast as possible.

 That said, there are some things that will affect the speed and performance of your website, even if you’re using managed WordPress hosting: